-As part of the 2018/19 Internal Audit plan we undertook an audit of the Code of Corporate Governance.
+"Whilst a specific audit of Corporate Governance was not carried during 2019/20, as part of the 2018/19 Internal Audit plan we undertook an audit of the controls and processes in place in respect of corporate governance.
 The specific areas that formed part of this review included: governance framework, policies and procedures, roles and responsibilities and decision making.
 We concluded that there is a basically sound system of internal control, although there are weaknesses which put some of the Organisation's objectives at risk.

-Through our delivery of the internal audit plan and attendance at JARAP and Strategic Organisational Risk Board (SORB) meetings, we are satisfied that the governance framework for the Office of the Police and Crime Commissioner for Leicestershire and Leicestershire Police has been effective for the year ended 31st March 2019.
+Through are delivery of the internal audit plan and attendance at JARAP and Strategic Operational Risk Board (SORB) meetings, we are satisfied that the governance framework for the Office of the Police and Crime Commissioner for Leicestershire and Leicestershire Police has been effective for the year ended 31st March 2020."